Dependent Eligibility Requirements - Human Resources at Ohio State

 Dependent Eligibility Requirements

 The benefits available to you and your family reflect Ohio State’s commitment to offering high-quality, affordable options for your family’s health, financial and educational needs.
-Use the detailed information below to determine if your spouse, children and domestic partners are eligible for Ohio State’s medical, dental and vision benefits.
+Use the detailed information below to determine if your spouse and children are eligible for Ohio State’s medical, dental and vision benefits.

 A dependent child of a covered employee who meets all of the following eligibility criteria: